apivideo/api.video-reactnative-player/README.md

     // the id of the video (required)
     videoId: string;
-    // whether the video is vod or live (default is 'vod') type?: 'vod' | 'live';
+    // whether the video is vod or live (default is 'vod') privateToken?: string;
+    // if the video is private, the private token of the video sessionToken?: string;
+    // if the video is private, the session token for the video (avh) type?: 'vod' | 'live';
     // the controls are hidden (default false) hideControls?: boolean;